Sebobo/Shel.Blog/README.md

 It will contain the full version of your posts including html.
 So images and everything.
 All active feeds will automatically be linked in the html header as meta tags.

+### AMP rendering

+Each blog post automatically includes a link in the `head` to it's AMP version.
+The package includes a default css for the AMP version and renders the primary content area.

+Verify the output of your blog with the developer mode for AMP by loading the AMP version and adding `#development=1`.
+Open the developer tools and AMP will show you it's verification result.

+You can turn this off with this fusion script:

+    root.blogEntryAmp >
+    prototype(Neos.Neos:Page).head.ampLink >

 #### Routing

 The routes for the sitemap and pagination are auto-included in the `Settings.yaml`.